 What are the trains like?

-The EuroCity trains between Berlin & Prague are run jointly by the German, Czech, Hungarian & Austrian national railways.
-Most Berlin-Prague trains use modern CD (Czech Railways) EuroCity cars branded Berliner, as shown below.
+The EuroCity trains between Berlin & Prague are run jointly by the German, Czech, Hungarian & Austrian national railways:

-The usual formation for the Czech trains is: 2 x 2nd class open plan car, 3 x 2nd class cars with 6-seat compartments, restaurant car, 1st class open-plan car.
+The usual formation for these classic Czech trains is 2 x 2nd class open plan car, 3 x 2nd class cars with 6-seat compartments, restaurant car, 1st class open-plan car.
 However, extra cars are added at peak times and formations vary.
 The 1st class car is normally at the front in the Berlin>Prague direction, at the back Prague>Berlin.

 The first class car of the EuroCity train EC174 Robert Schumann boarding in Berlin.
 Click the images below for larger photos.